tomjkidd/undertow-pedestal-template/README.md

 make myproject-list
 ```

-These commands will exercise the service, which reprent a simple todo list,
+These commands will exercise the service, which represent a simple todo list,
 and output useful results to show the basic operations are working

 ## https and keytool-local-trust